AdaptiveWorX/iac-modules/GETTING_STARTED.md

 - OpenTofu 1.6+ or Terraform 1.5+
 - AWS CLI configured with appropriate credentials
 - Git 2.0+
+- Node.js 14+ (for contributing and semantic versioning)
 - (Optional) Terragrunt 0.50+ for enhanced workflow

 ### Basic Usage